MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-with-entraid-via-ldap.md

 #### Config WLS Hostname Verification

 Since [Configure secure LDAP for a Microsoft Entra Domain Services managed domain](/azure/active-directory-domain-services/tutorial-configure-ldaps) uses a wildcard `*.aaddscontoso.com` for the hostname in the certificate, you must configure the WLS admin server with appropriate hostname verification.
 This tutorial disables the verification.
-You can enable it based on your certificate setting.
+For WLS 14 and above, you can select **Wildcard Hostname Verification**.

 - Paste the value of **adminConsole** to your browser and log into the WLS admin console.
 - In the **Change Center**, select **Lock & Edit**.
 - Select **Environment** -> **Servers** -> **admin** -> **SSL** -> **Advanced**.
-- Next to **Hostname Verification**, select **Wildcard Hostname Verification**.
+- Next to **Hostname Verification**, select **None**.
 - Select **Save** and **Activate Changes** to save the configuration.

 #### Resolve traffic for secure LDAP access